Welcome

 Congress enacts a statute withholding 5% of federal highway funds from states that do not set a minimum drinking age of 21.
 Is this statute likely constitutional?

-Answer: Yes.
-Congress may attach conditions to federal funds if the conditions are related to the purpose of the funds, are clearly stated, and are not unduly coercive.
-This is a valid use of the spending power.
+Yes.
+Congress may attach conditions to federal funds if the conditions are clearly stated, related to the purpose of the funding (safe interstate travel), serve the general welfare, and are not unduly coercive.
+Withholding 5% of highway funds is a modest inducement and has been upheld as a valid use of the spending power.

 Worked Example 1.3